WisePH.Net

 You passed: 3 steps you must not skip

-Many fresh passers either miss the oath-taking schedule entirely or delay registration by months.
+Many fresh passers miss the oath-taking schedule entirely or delay registration by months.
 Both mistakes cost real job opportunities and income.

 StepWhat it involvesCost of skipping